-2.9.1 All ships shall be equipped with line-throwing appliances having four projectiles and four lines each.

-2.9.2 The ships not engaged on international voyages of 25 m in length and above shall be equipped with line-throwing appliances having not less than two projectiles and two lines each.

-2.9.3 On agreement with the Register ships of less than 25 m in length not engaged in international voyages as well as the road-stead and harbour ships may be exempted from carriage of line-throwing appliances.
+- 2.9.1 All ships shall be equipped with line-throwing appliances having four projectiles and four lines each. - 2.9.2 The ships not engaged on international voyages of 25 m in length and above shall be equipped with line-throwing appliances having not less than two projectiles and two lines each. - 2.9.3 Ships of less than 25 m in length not engaged in international voyages as well as the road-stead and harbour ships may be exempted from carriage of line-throwing appliances.